 - Review the changes, and assess whether or not they were successful

 There’s no one-size-fits-all approach to continuous improvement, so experiment with a few different methods to discover the best fit for your management style and organizational needs in crafting a more efficient service desk.

-So that’s my six tips for improving your service desk, what else would you have included?
+So that’s my six tips for improving your hopefully efficient service desk, what else would you have included?
 Feel free to add your suggestions in the comments section below.